RESOURCES FOR LIFE

-To have the goal of being the best music composer in the world in order to brighten human life and culture with joy is a good goal.
+To have the goal of being the best music composer in the world to brighten human life and culture is a good goal.

 But to be the best music composer in the world because you want more money and status than others, or because you want revenge on your enemies, is unlikely to make you happy, even if you succeed.

-The outcome in both cases above may look the same.
-Quantitatively, you might sell the same number of recordings.
+The outcome in both of the above cases looks the same.
+Quantitatively, you sell the same number of recordings.
 But the qualitative—the moral and the spiritual difference—between someone who wants to bring joy to the world and someone who wants glory is immense.

 Therefore, reflecting on your motive for doing what you want is important for goal setting.
 Especially if you want to feel happy and fulfilled.

 WHY IS GOAL SETTING IMPORTANT?

 Not to make a goal—to be lazy, dispassionate, worn down, uninspired, or cynical—suggests that something in you is broken, hurt, or damaged.

 If you feel unmotivated to have a goal, reflect on what keeps you from wanting to make the world a better place.
 Why do you have no passion to contribute something enjoyable, fun, or enlightening to the world (something that others will enjoy, too)?

 Also, if you can’t—or don’t—set a goal, then you’re subject to the goals of others who have more passion, energy, and vision than you.

-Innovation comes from thinking about how to make things that don’t yet exist but that can make life better for others.
+Innovation comes from thinking about how to make things that don’t yet exist in order to make life better for yourself and others.
 Without goals, we wouldn’t have penicillin, electricity, or clothes.

 Medicine extends life.
 Dishwashers and garbage disposals save time.
-And goal-setting, dreams, and challenges keep us from being bound by limits and circumstances.
+And goal-setting, dreams, visions, and overcoming challenges keep us from being bound by stultifying limits and ignorance.

 Goal setting is important for human progress and development.

-And the big, ambitious goals that require the most energy, challenge, and imagination—the goals that push you out of your comfort zone—are the best goals to set.
+And the big, ambitious goals that require the most energy, challenge, and imagination—the goals that push you out of your comfort zone—are the best goals to set and to pursue.